 Are You A Good Candidate?

 It's only natural to wonder if plastic surgery is right for you – almost everyone has something they would like to change about their body.
-Long Island plastic surgeons Dr. James Romanelli and Dr. David Pincus often see men and women who wonder if they are good candidates for the procedures that interest them.
-The best way to determine your candidacy for a procedure is to request your surgical consultation with Dr. Romanelli or Dr. Pincus, who will provide you with a personal evaluation and recommendations based on your cosmetic goals.
+Long Island plastic surgeons Dr. James Romanelli, Dr. David Pincus, and Dr. John Layliev often see men and women who wonder if they are good candidates for the procedures that interest them.
+The best way to determine your candidacy for a procedure is to request your surgical consultation with Dr. Romanelli, Dr. Pincus, or Dr. Layliev, who will provide you with a personal evaluation and recommendations based on your cosmetic goals.

 Before your Long Island plastic surgery consultation, learn a little more about what makes a good candidate.
-Of course, more specific factors could affect your candidacy for a particular facial sculpting procedure, breast enhancement procedure or body contouring procedure, and Dr. Romanelli and Dr. Pincus are more than happy to review your case in person to provide you guidance.
+Of course, more specific factors could affect your candidacy for a particular facial sculpting procedure, breast enhancement procedure or body contouring procedure, and Dr. Romanelli, Dr. Pincus, and Dr. Layliev are more than happy to review your case in person to provide you guidance.

 In General, Good Candidates Are: